MathiasWP/blog/posts/3-tips-for-upgrading-the-performance-of-your-svelte-stores/index.md

 })
 ```

-Notice that the whole object is returned, so Svelte can only know that "something in this store was updated".
+Notice that the whole object is returned, so Svelte can only know that _something in this store was updated_.
 All components that subcribe to the store must therefore be checked to determine if any of their state has been changed.

 The first performance tip is therefore to split up your stores into smaller stores, keeping only data that is often used together in the same store: